Improx/ModifiedValues/README.md

 Modifier<float> mod2 = new Modifier((v) => v + 5, DefaultOrders.Add);
 ```

 Each Modifier also has an `Active` bool, which is true by default.
 If you set it to false, then it will no longer have an effect on attached ModifiedValues, while still remaining attached to them.
-This is just a handy way constantly needing to attach & detach modifiers if you need to turn then off and on.
+This is just a handy way of turning modifiers off and on, instead of constantly needing to attach & detach modifiers if you need to .

 If you're making a Buff system, it is a common use case that a single buff would affect multiple different stats.
 As an example, equipping a sword item increases a Character's Damage (ModifiedFloat), JumpCount (ModifiedInt), and Speed (ModifiedFloat).
 Whenever you equip & unequip the sword, all of these modifiers need to be attached & detached simultaneously.
 Instead of keeping all Modifieirs in separate member variables or a regular collection, this library provides a handy `ModifierGroup` collection class: